 What is Matterhorn?

-Matterhorn is a web-based platform designed to allow courts to handle large volumes of infractions, disputes, warrants, and other cases—all online.
+Matterhorn is a web-based platform designed to allow courts to increase access, find efficiencies, and increase the public's engagement and satisfaction.

 Alex Sanchez and Veronica Cravener accepted the Ohio State Bar Association’s 2017 Judicial Administration and Legal Reform Committee Innovative Court Practices Award on behalf of the Franklin County Municipal Court Online Dispute Resolution Program.